 These findings added to the already existing empirical and conceptual evidence that Talent management practices have an influence on employee retention.
-They filled the specific knowledge gap that the relationship between talent management practices and employee retention can be supported by the organization to ensure that skilled and talented employees are kept longer in organizations.
-However, the factors used to measure talent management practices - succession leadership planning, development, development - may not be exhaustive.
+They fill the specific knowledge gap that the relationship between talent management practices and employee retention can be supported by the organization to ensure that skilled and talented employees are kept longer in organizations.
+However, the factors used to measure talent management practices - succession leadership development, skill planning, development - may not be exhaustive.
 A further review of Succession management practices may identify additional variables and other possible moderators or intervening variables which may broaden the range of influence between these practices and employee retention.
-Nevertheless, to boost employee retention, it was recommended that organizations should provide their employees with appropriate training on issues of talent management.
-Similarly, it was also recommended that all employees be allowed to exploit their talent skills, and that they should be given greater autonomy in the performance of their work.
+Nevertheless, to boost employee retention, it is recommended that organizations should provide their employees with training on of talent appropriate issues management.
+Similarly, it is also recommended that all employees be allowed to exploit their talent skills, and that they should be given greater autonomy in the performance of their work.